-The project is located within and adjacent to a section of the Main Canal Division II in Benton City, Washington near the south extents of Canyon View PR SE.
-The project is located in Section 35, of Township 9 North, Range 27 East, Willamette Meridian.
-A map has been included to show the location of the proposed project (Appendices A).
+The project is located along a section of the Main Canal Division II within Benton County, Washington, and will begin approximately 5,000 feet to the east of where the canal is crossed by Webber Canyon Rd.
+The project is located in Section 34, of Township 9 North, Range 27 East, Willamette Meridian.
+A map has been included to show the location of the proposed project (Appendix A)